thlorenz/rickroll/s3-fanout-nodejs/README.md

 # S3 Upload and Fanout Pipeline

+## Original Goal

 This example reacts to a folder with multiple files uploaded to an S3 bucket.

 When that happens a lambda function will fire off an event for each contained file.

 Another lambda function will be instantiated for each file in order to process it.

+## Actual Implementation

+Turns out that we receive an S3 event for each uploaded file (not for each folder like assumed originally).

+Thus the fanout function already is invoked for each separately and there is nothing left to fan out.
+However this example still demonstrates how to wire this up and have it work with localstack (which turned out to be a bit tricky, see './sh/deploy/attach-s3-trigger.ts'.

 ## Quickstart